FAQ.

 5

-Will the magazine include news and airshow reviews?
+Does the Echo include news and airshow reviews?

-No - it will be dedicated exclusively to historic aviation preservation.
-Other publications, both print and digital, cover these areas very well and we don't feel it fits with the magazine's ethos.
+No - the Echo is dedicated exclusively to historic aviation preservation.
+Other publications, both print and digital, cover these areas very well and we don't feel it fits with our ethos.

 6